WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 ## User Experiance at the top of the Funnel

-As a drug addicted pregnant women or a loved one navigating life is difficult enough.
-Now they have to navigate the intersection of medical care, medicaid and mental healthcare to get help for their addiction on their child.
-Whenever they search on Google the page is dominated by scary stories, academic or medical journals or "hotline" phonenumbers.
+As a drug addicted pregnant women navigating life is difficult enough.
+Now they have to navigate the intersection of medical care, medicaid and mental healthcare to get help for their addiction.
+Whenever they search on Google the page is dominated by scary stories, academic or medical journals or "hotline" phone numbers.

 <div align="center">
 <img src='https://media.giphy.com/media/sbXGX9t1O2GE8k7NQf/giphy.gif' height='400'>